giantswarm/docs/src/content/advanced/gitops/environments/index.md

 nodeCIDR: "10.32.0.0/24"
 ```

-> These values are examples and need to be replaced by real values of the user account.
+__Note__: These values are examples and need to be replaced by real values of the user account.

 `kustomization.yaml`